gabrjc/Computational-Intelligence-2022/lab3/README.md

 Unfortunately the algorithm fails to win against the optimal strategy based on nim-sum but this was expected.

-### possible future improvements
+### possible future improvements <hr />

-To improve the algorithm it is possible to add other policies both for the selection of the column and the number of elements.
+To improve the algorithm it is possible to add other policies both for the selection of the column and the number of elements.<br/>
 These improvements would be effective if you get a list of policies such as to obtain a version parallel to the nim-sum that allows you to always obtain safe states.